Codec Guide, your source for quality codecs.

 subtype: Unknown GUID Name {34616D69-0000-0010-8000-00AA00389B71}

 The format above is IMA4 audio.
-Enable IMA ADPCM in ffdshow audio decoder.
+Enable Microsoft PCM in LAV Audio decoder or IMA ADPCM in ffdshow audio decoder.

 majortype: MEDIATYPE_Audio {73647561-0000-0010-8000-00AA00389B71}